Lincoln Churchill Advisors

 Guiding healthcare companies, hospital systems, and life sciences organizations through complex stakeholder environments — including patient safety communications, regulatory scrutiny, M&A, and investor relations where scientific credibility and public trust are inseparable.

-Representative situations: Comprehensive communications program for a publicly-traded behavioral health company — investor relations, COVID-19 patient and employee communications, patient safety incident response, legislative and regulatory affairs, M&A communications, ESG, and executive positioning.
+Representative situations: Comprehensive communications program for a publicly traded behavioral health company — investor relations, COVID-19 patient and employee communications, patient safety incident response, legislative and regulatory affairs, M&A communications, ESG, and executive positioning.
 Board communications strategy and media management for a healthcare organization navigating a governance controversy — through an extended inquiry period and into stakeholder trust recovery.
 M&A transaction communications for acquisitions of medical institutions — coordinating investor, student, faculty, and regulatory communications across multiple transactions.
 Crisis preparedness programs — scenario planning, spokesperson training, and rapid-response protocols.

 Industrials & Manufacturing